 Of course, the specifics do depend on the TFR you’re using, and the concentration.
 However, to be on the safe side, don’t let a traffic film remover stay on the paint for longer than a few minutes.

-To keep on top of this, set a timer for two minutes when you use it as a pre-wash in a snow foam cannon.
+To keep on top of this, set a timer when you use it as a pre-wash in a snow foam cannon.
 Or if you’re using it in your wash bucket, rinse the panel down immediately after washing it.
 Don’t wait until you’ve washed the entire car before rinsing or you risk leaving it on the surface for too long.

 Thanks for reading!
 I hope you’ve found this article helpful.
 Don’t forget to check out the rest of the website to learn more about car washing and detailing.